Peptide Holdtime

 Condition-specific inputs

-Solvent class, pH range, concentration, light, temperature, and freeze-thaw stress all shift the estimate.
+Solvent class, preferred pH windows, concentration, light sensitivity, temperature, and freeze-thaw stress all shift the estimate.

 Validation-first outputs